fbreton/script-for-Harness/CD/Release Management/Harness templates and pipeline exemples/README.md

   ![CD pipeline](../pipeline.png "CD pipeline")

+  You can find the service, environment and pipeline yaml files used for this exemple [here](Resources)

 ## Deploy stages

 All deploy stages (QA, UAT and PROD) are built in the same way to control the needed dependencies of the service have been deployed before to deploy the service and then to mark it as deployed at the release level: